GxsperMain/tf2_play_to_earn/README.md

-# Team Fortress 2 Pay To Earn
+# Team Fortress 2 Play To Earn
 Base template for running a server with play to earn support

 ## Functionality